 - Create reports, based on the results of performed tests

-- Consult developers on available methods that help fix the detected security issues
+- Consult Developers on available methods that help fix the detected security issues

 Performance Tester’s Responsibilities